texastribune/donations-app/README.md

 8. Install JS packages: `npm install`

 ### Node.js
 Consult the `engines` section of `package.json` for the Node and NPM versions used in this project.
+Node is only used for development tools (i.e. Webpack), so any relatively up-to-date version of Node/NPM will probably suffice.
+Still, it's good to match the exact versions if possible.

 The easiest way to use the proper Node version is to use [Node Version Manager](https://github.com/creationix/nvm) (nvm).